henry2004y/vlasiator_manual/menu2.md

 ```

 * `system_write_file_name`: is it arbitrary?
 * `system_write_distribution_stride`: does it affect all the values or only f?
-If it's all the output quantities, why this name?
+If it's all the output quantities, why do we include "distribution" in the name?

 ```YAML